 - Oregon Lavender Farm Tour, statewide events in Oregon.
 A list of 15 different lavender farms open their farms for visitors.

 Read about more Northwest Lavender Festivals on this travel guide.

 Everett DAHLIA Festival

-August 17-18, 2019, head to Everett, Washington for the most stunning displays of more than 2500 dahlias!
+In mid August, head to Everett, Washington for the most stunning displays of more than 2500 dahlias!
 The Snohomish County Dahlia Society hosts this free event annually, which highlights single blooms, triple blooms, 5-blooms, in baskets and in artistic arrangements.

 Other Northwest Dahlia Festivals include:

 - Annual Dahlia Festival in Canby, Oregon held at Swan Island Dahlia Farm.
 Their fields are open to view and orders can be given on site if you find one or two you would love to grow in your own garden.
 Usually open the end of August through September.